 The state or fact of existing, occurring, or being present.– Oxford English Dictionary

 Why presence?
 It started with something difficult.
 I had to defer my uni course.
-I’ve thought and talked about this so much that I can’t deal with thinking or talking about it anymore in a huge amount of detail, but what it came down to was that I went into it with a passion, giving it my all, but also not knowing for certain that I would definitely be able to physically manage the workload.
-It turns out I couldn’t (please see ME and me: Living with Myalgic Encephalomyelitis and ME and the truth: The reality of Myalgic Encephalomyelitis for background about health stuff and don’t expect me to justify or explain anything further, thanks).
+I’ve thought and talked about this so much that I can’t deal with thinking or talking about it anymore in a huge amount of detail, but what it came down to was that I went into it with a passion, giving it my all, but also not knowing for certain that I would definitely be able to physically manage the workload with my current health situation.
+It turns out I couldn’t.

 Open University were so supportive and helpful, I can go back any time to pick up the module I left and I have until 2031 to complete the degree if I want to.
 I’m not even thinking about it like that right now though.
 It was a painful thing to deal with for a number of reasons and I’m grateful to my family, both biological and logical, for reminding me that it’s OK to prioritise my well-being.
 I don’t believe everything happens for a reason or any trite bullshit like that, but I do believe it’s worth seeking meaning in experiences.
 So yeah, sometimes things are crap, it’s necessary to make difficult choices, and I don’t have to spend my life skimming along rock bottom for my existence to be valid.
 Sometimes I get spun around and I can choose to be open to something amazing in whatever direction I find myself facing.
 So it goes.
 It’s still an adventure.